How to Write Mobile-First Content

 Despite these restrictions, mobile devices have fast become the preferred method for people to read, explore and stay engaged online.
 Mobile smart phones, today, are not only used to browse social media apps.
 They are used more and more to make bank transactions, online purchases for food, clothing and everything else between.

-Much content is being consumed via mobile phones.
+Using mobile phones to consume content is crowing.
 Right from texting to accessing social networks.
 Browsing to sharing content; reading emails to replying and surfing the web to watching videos.

 - 71% of social media users access their pages via mobile smartphones.
 The numbers are even higher on the iPhone